carolinafishes/carolinafishes.github.io/_posts/software/2019-08-04-TOAST_manual3.md

 <a href='https://carolinafishes.github.io/software/TOAST_manual2/'>Part 2 focuses on using BUSCO to harvest orthologs from online or locally stored fasta files, as well as the combination of the two.</a> NOTE you need to be using LINUX to use BUSCO for this section.
 <br>
 <br>
-This part focuses on focuses on visualization missing data patterns and concatenated alignment assembly</a>.
+This part focuses on focuses on visualization missing data patterns and concatenated alignment assembly.
 You can use any platform for these functions.

 <h3>Missing Data</h3>
 Missing data is a common feature of large sequence datasets.
 Everything from changes in coverage depth, DNA/RNA quality, probe design, assembly method, etc can result in uneven coverage of loci between species.TOAST provides a suite of functions to both explore missing data and reassemble alignments based on user determined thresholds of acceptable representation.